Temporal Reasoning on Implicit Events from Distant Supervision: The TRACIE Dataset

-Since the start times of \textit{explicit-events} are more obvious to human annotators, we use them as reference points and compare the \textit{implicit-event}'s start or end time with them (depending on the \textit{comparator}), as the label definitions shown in Fig.~{\ref{fig:allen-mapping}}.
+Since the start times of \textit{explicit-events} are more obvious to human annotators, we use them as reference points and compare the \textit{implicit-event}'s start or end time with them (depending on the \textit{comparator}), according to the label definitions shown in Fig.~{\ref{fig:allen-mapping}}.
 In rare cases where two time points are the same (e.g., \textit{hit} and \textit{get hit} start at the same time in Fig.\ref{fig:timeline-example}), we use the causal relation to decide the order, so that \textit{hit} starts before \textit{get hit}.

-Such instances are created through a multi-stage annotation process where annotators are first asked to \emph{write implicit events} related to explicit events in narrative stories.
-We then \emph{automatically generate} the instances (without labels) using the implicit events, which is followed by a \emph{label collection} step that annotates \textit{temporal-relations}.
-All steps are implemented using the CrowdAQ platform \cite{Qiang20Crowdaq}.
-We present the steps used to build these instances next.
+Such instances are created through a multi-stage annotation process as detailed (in respective order) below.
+All steps are implemented with the CrowdAQ platform \cite{Qiang20Crowdaq} with qualification exams.